 The first round of competition, held early in the fall semester before Fall Break, will be area-based (the six areas for this competition are brass/percussion; organ; piano; string; voice; and woodwinds), and the first round will be organized, coordinated and monitored by the faculty member who is head of the area.
 No more than three finalists from each area may be put through to the final round of competition.
-This final round of competition, open to observers, will be organized, coordinated and monitored by a designted School of Music faculty coordinator.
-It will take place each year after Fall Break on the last Monday of the month of October, from 6:30 to 9:30 pm in Westbrook Recital Hall (rm 119).
+This final round of competition, open to observers, will be organized, coordinated and monitored by a designated School of Music faculty coordinator.

 Students entering the competition must be currently registered in the applied performance area in which they are competing.
 In addition, winners must be registered in the same applied area during the semester of the concert performance.
 Students who win in their senior year are ineligible as candidates in future Undergraduate Solo Competitions while other undergraduate winners are ineligible in the year following the performance.
 Students winning two competitions are ineligible to enter future Undergraduate Solo Competitions.

-The online application form for the competition can be found on the Glenn Korff School of Music website under Current Students under Forms at http://arts.unl.edu/music/solo-concerto-competition-application and this site will begin accepting submissions in August.
-Upon submission your application will automatically be sent to your applied teacher, ensemble director, andthe competition coordinator.
+The online application form for the competition can be found on the Glenn Korff School of Music website under Current Students under Forms at https://arts.unl.edu/music/solo-concerto-competition-application and this site will begin accepting submissions in August.
+Upon submission your application will automatically be sent to your applied teacher, ensemble director, and the competition coordinator.
 The coordinator will provide all application information to the area heads, who will then coordinate the preliminary competition rounds.